 Do I call you first, or get treated first?

-It's helpful if you call us before organising treatment or appointments.
+You should always call us before organising treatments or appointments.
 We may not be in a position to provide cover towards your costs if you make arrangements without getting approval first.
 If you're not sure about how to claim, please call us – we're happy to help you.

 What are exclusions?

 An exclusion is a treatment or condition that a policy doesn't cover.
 There are standard exclusions which apply to the policy.
 You can find a list of these in the policy wording, which your Group Administrator holds.